 A forward contract, often shortened to just forward, is a contract agreement to buy or sell an asset at a specific price on a specified date in the future.
 Since the forward contract refers to the underlying asset that will be delivered on the specified date, it is considered a type of derivative.

-Forward contracts can be used to lock into a specific price to avoid volatility in pricing.
+Forward contracts can be used to lock in a specific price to avoid volatility in pricing.
 The party who buys a forward contract is entering into a long position, and the party selling a forward contract enters into a short position.
 If the price of the underlying asset increases, the long position benefits.
 If the underlying asset price decreases, the short position benefits.

-- A forward contract is an agreement between two parties to trade a specific quantity of an asset for a pre-specified price at a specific date in the future
+A forward contract is an agreement between two parties to trade a specific quantity of an asset for a pre-specified price at a specific date in the future.

-Forwards are very similar to futures however there are key differences
+Forwards are very similar to futures; however, there are key differences.

 How do Forward Contracts Work?

 Forward contracts have four main components to consider.
 The following are the four components: